-If you are age 701⁄2 or over, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
+If you are age 701⁄2 or older, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
 This is a highly effective way to give because you pay no tax on the distribution.

 A QCD is a simple gift to make at any time during the year-just instruct your IRA custodian to make a transfer directly to us.
-Transfers up to \$105,000 (annual aggregate limit in 2024) qualify for favorable tax treatment.
+Transfers up to \$108,000 (annual aggregate limit in 2025) qualify for favorable tax treatment.

 There is also another QCD option.
-You may make a one-time QCD up to \$53,000 (in 2024) to fund a new charitable remainder trust or charitable gift annuity.
-No tax is due on the distribution, and it counts toward your RMD if one is due.
-Spouses may each contribute up to \$53,000 (in 2024) from their own IRAs to create a single charitable remainder trust or a joint-life charitable gift annuity.
+You may make a one-time life income QCD of up to \$54,000 (in 2025) to fund a new charitable remainder trust or charitable gift annuity.
+No tax is due on the distribution, and it counts toward your required minimum distribution (RMD) if one is due.
+Spouses may each contribute up to \$54,000 (in 2025) from their own IRAs to create a single charitable remainder trust or a joint-life charitable gift annuity.

 Again, although there is no tax deduction for the gift, the distribution is excluded from your income for federal tax purposes-no tax is due!
-In addition, the amount transferred counts toward your required minimum distribution if one is due (generally age 73 and older), which can make this a wise alternative to a cash gift.
+In addition, the amount transferred counts toward your RMD if one is due (generally age 73 and older), which can make this a wise alternative to a cash gift.
 A QCD lets you meet your required distribution, pay no tax on the distribution, and fulfill charitable goals by making an immediate impact on our work.